Dos Manos Peru Travel

 Peru weather in December through March

-Peru in February is also not a great month if you plan to visit Machu Picchu via the Inca Trail, as the path actually closes for the entire month (although Machu Picchu remains open).
+February in Peru is also not a great month to visit Machu Picchu via the Inca Trail, as the trail actually closes for the entire month (although Machu Picchu remains open).

 Further north in the Amazon Jungle, rainfall is even greater, with levels of up to 278mm in Iquitos.
-This means boat travel around the jungle is easier because the rivers are fuller, but there’s an increased risk of mosquitos.
+This means boat travel through the jungle is easier because the rivers are fuller, but there’s a higher risk of mosquito bites.

-However, in December, January or February, the coast is a winner.
-Lima in December and January has some of its most pleasant weather: temperatures peak at around 25˚C (77˚F), matched with humidity levels of around 81% (the lowest in the year), making this a good month to visit the Peruvian capital.
+However, in December, January, or February, the coast is a winner.
+In December and January, Lima has some of its most pleasant weather: temperatures peak at around 25˚C (77˚F), with humidity levels around 81% (the lowest of the year), making these months a good time to visit the Peruvian capital.

 Peru weather in April through May